p2p-org/economy/posts/2020-05-21-p2p-increase.md

 ---
 title: "P2P will continue to invest to Cosmos ecosystem even after 8% fee return"
 description: "P2P will return to 8% fee but will still spend more than validation earnings for the development of Cosmos."
-date: 2019-05-27
+date: 2020-05-21
 thumbnail: 'https://i.imgur.com/2uCFzTO.png'
 heroImage: 'https://i.imgur.com/2uCFzTO.png'
 layout: Post
 category:
-  - economy
   - cosmos
 authors:
   - PaulP
 company:
  - p2p
 ---

 P2P Validator has been supporting Cosmos network from day one, **providing high-quality validation services** for ATOM delegators.
-Our developed products allow delegators to easily manage investments and receive a detailed report on their staking income.
+Our **developed products allow delegators** to easily manage investments and receive a detailed report on their staking income.
 **We invest in the development of Cosmos network** and see the long-term prospects, however, the costs of maintaining the infrastructure and product development are several times higher than the revenues that the validator receives currently.
 We have decided to return to a commission of 8% in 21 days to remain flexible and provide even safer and more sustainable services.

 ## What have we done?